DISCOVER JOHN SUWAN VIEWPOINT IN KOH TAO!

-John Suwan Viewpoint Koh Tao is my favorite viewpoint on the island and an adventure not to be missed!
+John Suwan Viewpoint Koh Tao is my favorite viewpoint on Koh Tao Island and an adventure not to be missed!
 It’s an easy 20-minutes hike to reach the top of John Suwan Viewpoint for sunrise and you’ll be rewarded with a stunning panoramic view at the top.

-I have created this guide for John Suwan Viewpoint Koh Tao with all the information you need to know before you go!
+I have put together the ultimate guide for John Suwan Viewpoint Koh Tao which includes all the information you need to know before you go!

 Have you got travel insurance for Thailand?
 I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.